 The Securities Exchange Commission (SEC) and FINRA have cautioned customers to be aware of “bonus credits” offered to financial advisors for selling certain variable annuity products

-If you or someone you know purchased a variable annuity from Fifth Third Securities, please contact the Wolper Law Firm at 800.931.8452 to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know purchased a variable annuity from Fifth Third Securities, please contact the Wolper Law Firm, P.A. at 800.931.8452 to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.